The city where the past and present meet

-- Keep in mind that the city is located an impressive 8,530 feet above sea level.
+- Keep in mind that Bogota has an impressive altitude of 8,530 feet above sea level.
 This doesn't usually cause any problems for tourists; however, try to make a habit out of drinking a lot of water, eating well, and resting properly.

 - To make sure you don't lose any time, remember that Bogotá is located in the GMT-5 time zone, and doesn't adjust its time in the spring and fall as many other countries, like Spain and the USA, do.

 - As far as public transport goes, Bogotá uses an Integrated Public Transport System (SITP for its initials in Spanish).
 You can plan your trip beforehand using the TransMilenio website and Moovit app, available for iOS and Android.